 PRACTICE: 4-7-8 Breathing – Dr Weil

-PRACTICE: TRE shaking – Kalinda Kano
+PRACTICE: TRE detailed proposals, or this TRE – Kalinda Kano

 PRACTICE: Some Great Simple Shaking Methods – Deepika Sheleff

 ABOUT RAISING YOUR HEARTRATE+USING MUSCLES